CARES Act Information

 - Have a high school diploma or GED;

 - Have met Financial Aid Satisfactory Academic Progress requirements;

 - And be enrolled in an eligible program of study.

-Students who are not eligible for the CARES Act grant include: international, dual enrollment, transient, non-degree seeking, Deferred Action for Childhood Arrivals (DACA), and students who were totally enrolled in all online courses on or before March 13, 2020.
+Students who are not eligible for the CARES Act grant include: international, dual enrollment, visiting, non-degree seeking, Deferred Action for Childhood Arrivals (DACA), and students who were totally enrolled in all online courses on or before March 13, 2020.

 Students who already have direct deposit established with the College will receive their emergency funds by direct deposit and if not, a check will be mailed to your address on record.